other8026/community-docs/content/meta/app_compat_page_info.md

 There's another configuration file that `create_md_pages` uses.
 It's called `app-compat-config.yaml`, which is located in the root of the site's repository.
 It contains page-specific configuration variables, such as title or description.

-`create_md_pages` has an option of creating new config files, but it's probably easier to copy the `_template.yaml` [file](https://github.com/other8026/community-docs/blob/main/app-compat-files/_template.yaml).
+`create_md_pages` has an option of creating new config files, but it's probably easier to copy the `_template.yaml` {{ github_link(text = "file", path = "/blob/main/app-compat-config.yaml") }}.
 The template file has comments, explaining the fields and what values are supported.